dogweather/forkful/content/en/clojure/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions, a powerful tool for pattern matching and data manipulation, are essential in text processing tasks such as validating input, searching, and replacing text.
-Programmers use them extensively for handling complex string parsing and data validation tasks efficiently and succinctly.

 ## How to:
 Clojure, staying true to its roots in the Lisp family, offers a rich set of functions that interface seamlessly with Java's regular expression capabilities.
 Here's how you can leverage them: